octopus-network/omnity-port-solidity/README.md

 The `Omnity port` contract will be initialized with the following parameters:

-* `hubPubkey`: The ECDSA public key corresponding to the private key that the `Omnity hub` uses to sign directives.
 * `minterPubkey`: The ECDSA public key corresponding to the private key that the `Omnity route` uses to sign mint requests.
 * `minterAddress`: The address of the caller of a privileged function to mint tokens without checking any signature.